hounaine/baten_agent/README.md

 Some tests may fail if the private engine methods are absent.

 ## Usage Guidelines
-Add or modify corpora in corpus-company/ or agents/AI01_internal_analysis/corpus/.
+**Add or modify corpora** in corpus-company/ or agents/AI01_internal_analysis/corpus/.

-Run generate_text_AI01.py or evaluate_agent_AI01.py as examples of agent logic.
+**Run** generate_text_AI01.py or evaluate_agent_AI01.py as examples of agent logic.

-Integrate the stubs with the real private engine for full functionality.
+**Integrate** the stubs with the real private engine for full functionality.

 ## Note: This repository alone won’t yield the advanced pattern extraction results because the crucial FLVH-BA/CIP code is omitted.

 ## Future Plans
-Stronger Collaboration: Potential GUI for agent interactions.
+**Stronger Collaboration**: Potential GUI for agent interactions.

-Extended Documentation: If a collaborator joins under NDA, we can share more details about the FLVH-BA/CIP architecture.
+**Extended Documentation**: If a collaborator joins under NDA, we can share more details about the FLVH-BA/CIP architecture.

-Advanced Integrations: Additional scripts or corpora to demonstrate domain expansions.
+**Advanced Integrations**: Additional scripts or corpora to demonstrate domain expansions.

 ## Contact
 Website: batencore.com